Caro’s Book of Poker Tells – Review

 The book deals with the players’ mannerisms, hence revealing the secrets of interpreting tells, basically the player’s physical reactions that reveal information about their cards.

 According to the author, there are always two situations.
-One is where the player acts, whereas, second, when the player does not act and is unaware of giving out poker tells.
+One is where the player acts, whereas, the second, is when the player does not act and is unaware of giving out poker tells.

 The first few pages of the book solely focus on the conditions where the players do not act.
 For example, the way a person arranges and re-buys his chips reflects the kind of player he is.